Who We Are

 “It has been a wonderful experience to raise a family in this magical place and to be the custodians of a great tradition,” says Ellie Patterson.
 “The land and its history are the heroes here, so our job is simply to let them speak through our wines.”

-Originally from Illinois, Andrea Kyle is the office and direct to consumer operations manager at Mount Eden Vineyards.
-She attended Loras Collage in Dubuque Iowa, majoring in English and Ancient philosophy.
+Originally from Illinois, Andrea Kyle is the Direct to Consumer and Office Manager at Mount Eden Vineyards.
+She attended Loras Collage in Dubuque Iowa, majoring in English and Ancient Philosophy.
 There she began her love affair with wine.
+She became a Certified Sommelier in 2009 and a Certified Specialist of Wine in 2013

-Since starting she has truly become an important part of Mount Eden’s business team
+Since joining Mount Eden in 2000, she has become an important part of Mount Eden’s business team

 Region and Climate